oliverwai/chineseflashcard/README.md

 The Hanzi Application is a simple Flashcard application for studying Chinese made using React.js and Firebase.
 The application implements several gamification features and the Supermemo-2 algorithm (SM-2) for spaced repetition (SRS).

+A video outlining the program can be found at: https://drive.google.com/open?id=1yaMFOg14MDT2SgC9PROH-V_udyA3Q9Db

 # Setup
 To run the program, navigate to the main folder and type: